 The type of filter element you use in your dust collection system depends on the type of particulate that you are trying to eliminate, so the industry you work in is a large determinate.
 Obviously, pharmaceutical companies that work with dust from pills need a finer collection bag than agricultural companies that work with grain dust or cabinet manufacturers who collect sanding debris from wood.
 We’ll outline the different types of dust collection cartridges and filter bags, so you can see which is most appropriate for your application.

-Baghouse vs cartridge collection systems
+Baghouse vs. cartridge collection systems

-As we’ve talked about before, cartridge dust collectors use filters that are deep pleated media that collect particulates which are the periodically cleaned from the filters via a pulse-jet system.
+As we’ve talked about before, cartridge dust collectors use filters that are deep pleated media that collect particulates, which are periodically cleaned from the filters via a pulse-jet system.
 The cartridge sits in a rack-like structure where air can be drawn through the pulse-jet collectors.
 Conversely, baghouse collection systems use a type of fabric filter bag to separate particulates from the air.
-They can also use a pulse-jet cleaning system to dislodge the particulate from the filters or an integral induced draft blower to blow air back through the bag to remove the collected dusts.
+They can also use a pulse-jet cleaning system to dislodge the particulate from the filters or an integral induced draft blower to blow air back through the bag to remove the collected dust.

 These are some of the most common industries that use dust collection systems and which system typically works best for them.